Jurassic Coaster: Routes

-The Jurassic Coaster network is formed of five routes, stretching from Axminster in the west, through Weymouth to Poole in the east.
-Each of the five routes generally run to a two-hourly frequency.
+The Jurassic Coaster network is formed of six routes, stretching from Axminster in the west, through Weymouth to Swanage in the east.
+Each of the six routes generally run to a two-hourly frequency.

+Route X50

+Route X50 operates between Weymouth and Swanage via Preston, Osmington, Lulworth Cove, Wool, Bovington, Wareham and Corfe Castle.

+The route is operated using a mixture of Wright Eclipse Gemini and Plaxton President open-top buses.
+The route operates during the summer months (between May and September) only.

 Route X51

 Route X51 operates between Weymouth and Axminster via Dorchester, Poundbury, Winterbourne Abbas, Bridport, Charmouth and Lyme Regis.

-The route is operated using a mixture of Volvo B9TL Wright Eclipse Gemini 2, Alexander Dennis Enviro400, Alexander Dennis Enviro400 MMC closed top buses.
+The route is operated using a mixture of Wright Eclipse Gemini 2, Alexander Dennis Enviro400 and Alexander Dennis Enviro400 MMC closed top buses.
 The route runs throughout the year, although the Sunday service does not operate during the winter months.